liferay-search/liferay-docs/en/deployment/articles/02-configuring-liferay/07-content-delivery-network.markdown

 folder and set the appropriate
 [Content Delivery Network properties](@platform-ref@/7.2-latest/propertiesdoc/portal.properties.html#Content%20Delivery%20Network).

-Once you configure your CDN host, @product@ generates URLs to the static assets that replace the old host with your new CDN host so they are automatically cached and served afterwards by the CDN.
+Once you configure your CDN host, @sharepoint@ generates URLs to the static assets that replace the old host with your new CDN host so they are automatically cached and served afterwards by the CDN.